tanaka42/androidapp-webremotevolumecontrol/README.md

 * /volume-down : lowers volume
 * any other URL will respond with a 404.

-Also it will listen only on local IP addresses : when it determines the IP address of your Android device to listen on, it aborts if obtained IP address is not a Class C IP address (aka Local Area Network IP address, first member between 192 and 223 inclusive).
+Also it will listen only on local IP addresses : when it determines the IP address of your Android device to listen on, it aborts if obtained IP address is not a private IP address (in one of the three private ranges detailed here : https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses).

 Various information :
 =====================